 - Retrospective outcome analysis in patients undergoing urologic surgery

 Our main pediatric urology clinic is located at Children's Hospital of Wisconsin (Milwaukee).
 Clinics are held Monday through Friday by faculty and nurse practitioners.
-In 2010, more than 6,700 patients visited our Milwaukee clinic (Fellows will not travel to the other four satellite clinics.)
+In 2017, more than 10,200 patients were seen, including 6,600 at our Milwaukee clinic (Fellows will not travel to the other four satellite clinics.)

 Pediatric urology also participates twice a month in a spina bifida clinic.
 A full complement of specialty services attends including neurosurgery, orthopedics and physical medicine and rehabilitation in addition to appropriate ancillary services.
 Approximately 300 patients are treated in this clinic.

 Research shows that physicians and hospitals that treat a large number of patients tend to provide better care and have improved outcomes for treatments and procedures.

 To view quality reports on pediatric urology, visit our quality page.

 Children’s Hospital of Wisconsin

 Children’s Hospital of Wisconsin is one of the busiest pediatric hospitals in the country.
 It is a Level I Trauma Center and houses 13 inpatient units including a 72-bed pediatric intensive care unit, a 70-bed Level IV neonatal intensive care unit and an eight-bed Level IV Epilepsy Monitoring unit.